Tip by: Denise Appleby

 A Roth IRA conversion occurs when assets are moved from a Traditional, SEP or SIMPLE IRA to a Roth IRA.

 Amounts can also be converted from a qualified plan, 403(b) and/or governmental 457(b) plan.

-If you are planning to covert amounts from a traditional IRA or other retirement account to a Roth IRA for 2014, the amount must leave that account by the end of the year.
+If you are planning to covert amounts from a traditional IRA or other retirement account to a Roth IRA for this year, the amount must leave that account by the end of the year.

 Consult with your financial and/or tax professional regarding this and other retirement planning matters.